Sutherland Shire

-Geographically, it is the area to the south of Botany Bay and the Georges River.
-The Sutherland Shire is 26 km south of Sydney central business district, and is bordered by the City of Canterbury-Bankstown, City of Wollongong, City of Liverpool, Georges River Council and City of Campbelltown local government areas.
+Geographically, it is the area directly to the south of Botany Bay and the Georges River.
+Sutherland Shire is 26 km south-southwest of the Sydney CBD, and is bordered by the Bayside Council, City of Canterbury-Bankstown, Georges River Council and the City of Wollongong local government areas.

-The administrative centre of the local government is located in the suburb of Sutherland, with council chambers located in Eton Street.
-As of 10 January 2022 the Mayor of the Sutherland Shire is Cr.
-Carmelo Pesce, a Liberal.
+The administrative centre of Sutherland Shire is located in the suburb of Sutherland, with the council chambers located on Eton Street.
+As of 10 October 2024, the mayor of the Sutherland Shire is Cr.
+Jack Boyd, a Labor Party member.

-The Shire contains what was the first landing site of Lieutenant James Cook, who went ashore onto what is now the suburb of Kurnell on 29 April 1770.
-It was originally intended to be the site of the first British Settlement, before Sydney Cove was chosen as the location during the First Fleet.
+Sutherland Shire contains what was the first landing site of Lieutenant James Cook, who went ashore onto what is now the suburb of Kurnell on 29 April 1770.
+It was originally intended to be the location of the first British Settlement, before Sydney Cove was chosen instead by Arthur Phillip, captain of the First Fleet.